Independent Broad-based Anti-corruption Commission: History

 In 2012, the IBAC Act was amended to grant IBAC certain investigative powers as well as define its main areas of jurisdiction.
-Further legislation was subsequently introduced to replace the former Whistleblowers Protection Act 2001 with the Protected Disclosure Act 2012 (Protected Disclosure Act).
+Further legislation was subsequently introduced to replace the former Whistleblowers Protection Act 2001 with the Protected Disclosure Act 2012.

 IBAC was formally established on 1 July 2012 and became fully operational in February 2013.

 Powers

 IBAC has powers to effectively investigate allegations of serious corrupt conduct.
 These include the power to: